fastrgv/AdaGate/README.md

 Click on the large tar.gz file under releases to download all source & binaries (both Mac & Linux)

-or Click on [raw] "adagate-src-snapshot.tar.gz" to download source only.
+or Click on [raw] "adagate-src-only-snapshot.tar.gz" to download source only.

 # AdaGate -- v 6.0.1